 13 ideas for creating a better employee experience

-Let's take a look at a number of ways to create an exceptional employee experience.
-We'll cover career progression, stay interviews, diversity and inclusion and more.
+Let's look at several ways to create an exceptional employee experience.
+We'll cover career progression, stay interviews, diversity and inclusion, and more.

-The reason this point comes first is that it's likely the most significant of all those mentioned below.
+This point comes first because it's likely the most significant of all those mentioned below.
 Employers must provide some form of career development and progression if they want to retain top talent.

-Diversity and inclusion (D&I) are highly important to successful workplaces.
+Diversity, equity, and inclusion (DEI) are essential to successful workplaces.
 It's companies that can bring people together from different backgrounds that truly build great products and services.

 Without diversity and inclusion, companies will lack the ability to attract talent and fail to grow.
 Employers also run the risk of losing talented individuals who will seek out more accepting workplaces.

-From an employee experience perspective, it creates a more accepting environment and one that educates people on different lifestyles, cultures and more.
-Finally, by hiring employees from all walks of life, you are able to continue building a team in that very way.
+From an employee experience perspective, it creates a more accepting environment that educates people on different lifestyles, cultures, and more.
+Finally, by hiring employees from all walks of life, you can continue building a team in that very way.

-Take a look at your recruitment strategy and ensure you're hiring with D&I in mind – not just for the happiness of future talent, but that of your current workplace culture.
+Look at your recruitment strategy and ensure you're hiring with D&I in mind – not just for the happiness of future talent but that of your current workplace culture.

-Often underestimated, stay interviews help leaders retain talent by finding out why they choose to stay and what could cause them to leave.
-It sounds simple, but the information leaders receive can really make a difference when it comes to retention.
+Often underestimated, stay interviews help leaders retain talent by discovering why they choose to stay and what could cause them to leave.
+It sounds simple, but the information that leaders receive can make a difference regarding retention.

 As part of the employee experience, stay interviews also ensure that employees' thoughts, feelings, and ideas are heard.
-Nobody likes to feel ignored, unappreciated or unheard, and stay interviews give concerned employees the chance to speak up.
+Nobody likes to feel ignored, unappreciated, or unheard, and stay interviews give concerned employees a chance to speak up.